physicsml/physicsml-archive/develop/content/tensor_networks.md

 ## Appendix: A brief history of tensor networks

-Tensor networks as a computational tool originated in the field of quantum physics (and are different from [neural tensor networks][23]).
+Tensor networks as a computational tool originated in the field of quantum physics (not to be confused with [neural tensor networks][23]).
 Early on they were considered for describing the mathematical structure of exotic states of quantum spin models, such as the [AKLT chain][2] ([Accardi,1981][3]; [Lange,1994][4]).